 So, I promised you guys I would break this down into a manageable meal – here it goes.
 It’s so easy.

 Make the sauce up to two months beforehand and freeze.
 This sauce freezes beautifully.
 The day you need to use it just remove it from the freezer in the morning and defrost in the refrigerator.
 Place in a preheated saucepan and warm through.
 Viola.

 Make the pasta up to two months beforehand.
-Fill your ravioli, lay on a sheet pan and place in the freezer.
-Once the ravioli are frozen, move into a freezer bag and keep them in your deep freezer until you are ready to use them.
+Fill your ravioli, lay on a sheet pan, and place in the freezer.
+Once the ravioli are frozen, move them into a freezer bag and keep them in your deep freezer until you are ready to use them.